PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

     </password-complexity>

 In this example we're explicitly looking for the `enabled` and `minimum-length` settings.
-Instead of tags we're focused on the element text value.
-The 'yes' between the <enabled> tags and the '12' between the <minimum-length> tags.
+Instead of tags we're focused on the element text values: the 'yes' between the <enabled> tags and the '12' between the <minimum-length> tags.

-Design choices: we could create two unique capture_value outputs for each item with more granular XPaths but in this case I've opted to check items from the one object.
+Design choices: we could create two unique capture_value outputs for each item with more granular XPaths but in this case I've opted to test items from a single password-complexity object.
 This is useful if I later decide to add more tests for various password-complexity settings.

 .. code-block:: yaml